-As our plane touched down in Athens, we were in shock…in a good way.
-Having been in the Middle East, surrounded by Islamic culture and sights, we were pleasantly surprised to see pork and alcohol for sale, and were even more thrilled that I didn’t have to cover up my body!
-Greece was just what we needed, and was the ultimate holiday from backpacking the world.
+As our plane touched down in Athens, we were relieved.
+Having been in the Middle East, surrounded by Islamic culture and sights for so long, we were delighted to see pork and alcohol for sale, and were even more thrilled that I didn’t have to cover up my body!
+As much as we enjoy travelling in the Middle East, Greece was just what we needed, and was the ultimate holiday from backpacking the world.

 There is just so many things to do in Athens, we wouldn’t possible be able to see them all in such a short period of time.

 An obvious must-see in Athens is the Acropolis!
 Exploring the beautiful columns, impressive theatre and of course, the iconic Parthenon was an excellent way to spend the day.
 Even the walk up to the Acropolis was scenic with narrow alleyways, white washed buildings and cobble stone streets.

 Luckily for us, we were in the city on a Sunday, when the changing of the guards ceremony happens.
 We had missed the one in London and were so excited to experience this.
 At 11:00am, a marching band came down the streets, followed by the guards dressed in the traditional attire – white outfits, white leggings and shoes with big pom-pom balls on the toes.
 The changing was very interesting and after the ceremony, the men stood proudly and perfectly still to guard the Parliament.